titpetric/microservice/articles/2019-12-03-introduction-to-protobuf-grpc.md

-# Go: Introduction to protobuf: GRPC
+# Go: Introduction to Protobuf: GRPC

 We implemented a Twitch RPC generator in the previous chapter, but we do have some hard core GRPC fans that requested that I should check out